robstoll/atrium/README.md

 However, Atrium let you define multiple assertions within one test and reports them all if you want.
 In this sense it can be used for data driven testing.
 This is especially helpful in case your test runner does not support data driven testing (or other mechanisms like hierarchical or dynamic tests).
-As an example, Atrium can help you writing data driven tests in a common module of a multi-platform-project.
+As an example, Atrium can help you writing data driven tests in a common module of a multiplatform-project.

 The trick is to wrap your assertions into an [assertion group block](#define-single-assertions-or-assertion-groups) and create [Method Assertions](#method-assertions).
 Following an example: